GoogleForCreators/web-stories-wp/readme.txt

 **Release Date:** January 19, 2021.

 * New feature: support for monetization through Google AdSense and Google Ad Manager.
-* New feature: page layouts.
+* New feature: page templates.
 * UI improvements in the editor
 * Bug fixes and performance improvements.